-My mum won’t ever hesitate to tell you how many times she’s been asked if my sister is her sister, and how she looks too young to have a son almost 30.
+My mum won’t ever hesitate to tell you how many times she’s been asked if my sister is her sister, and how she looks too young to have a son who is almost 30.
 That’s gone up to a whole new level now, and the messages I received after sharing an early photoshoot picture only echoed this.

 My parents feel and look a million bucks!
 I’m shocked that my dad’s 60 and my mum’s 56 – they look 30 and 26!
-They’re fitter and stronger than most half their age, and they’ve well and truly turned back the clock with a newfound confidence that you can’t fake.
+They’re fitter and stronger than most people half their age, and they’ve well and truly turned back the clock with a newfound confidence that you can’t fake.

 My dad recently said to me:

 “I cannot explain the confidence this journey has given me in both my personal, social and professional life.
 I am prepared to put forward my view and argue rationally, when previously I would have conceded or walked away.
 That’s immeasurable.
 This journey gives you a sense of intangible belief about yourself.
 It also gives you a self-belief that anything is possible.